- Download our Moving to Seoul Guide (PDF)

 Public schools in Seoul

 Expats moving to Seoul rarely send their children to public schools.
-The Korean education system is praised for the results its students consistently produce, but very few Westerners would subject their children to the high pressured and singularly focused approach adopted by Korean public schools.
-Another reason for this is that Korean is the language of instruction in public schools.
+The Korean education system is praised for the results its students consistently produce, but many expat families find the high-pressure, intensely focused approach difficult to adapt to.
+There’s also a language barrier to contend with, as Korean is the language of instruction in public schools.

 International schools in Seoul

-Most expats send their children to international schools to retain some continuity in their lives, but they should be aware that the South Korean culture of putting great importance on academic achievement does spill over into Seoul’s international schools to some extent.
+Most expats send their children to international schools to retain some continuity in their lives.
+South Korean culture places great importance on academic achievement, and this spills over into Seoul’s international schools to some extent.
 Because of this, expat children might feel more pressure to excel academically than they did in their home countries.
-There is also a culture of maintaining the utmost respect towards teachers which might be an adjustment for children from more relaxed teaching environments.
+Schools also maintain a culture of utmost respect towards teachers, which might require adjustment for children used to more relaxed environments.

 By law, children in South Korea cannot be refused admission or discriminated against by any school because of disabilities.
-Education is also free for children with physical and intellectual disabilities from the ages of five to 18 in South Korea.
+Public education in South Korea is also free for children with physical and intellectual disabilities from the ages of five to 18.

-There are 29 special-needs schools in Seoul, but many children with disabilities attend mainstream schools.
-Students who spend a lot of time in hospital can also study online while receiving medical treatment.
+Seoul has over 30 special-needs schools, but many children with disabilities attend mainstream schools.
+Students who spend a lot of time in the hospital can also study online while receiving medical treatment.

-For a child to attend a school for special needs, they must first be registered as a child with a disability at their local district office.
-Parents can then apply at the school of their choice.
+For a child to attend a school for special educational needs, they must first be registered as a child with a disability at their local district office.
+Parents can then apply to the school of their choice.

-Not all international schools in Seoul cater for children with special educational needs, and expat parents should therefore check with the relevant school.
+Not all international schools in Seoul cater for children with special educational needs, so check with the relevant school about their support services and qualified staff.

-Tutors can be useful for expat children transitioning into a new school environment, and can be hired for anything from general assistance with school subjects to helping maintain a child's mother tongue or helping them to learn Korean.
+Tutors can be useful for expat children transitioning into a new school environment.
+They can be hired for anything from general assistance with school subjects to helping maintain a child’s proficiency in their mother tongue or helping them to learn Korean.
 Differences in education systems may result in expat children being behind in some areas of their new curriculum, and tutors are an excellent way to catch up.

-Tutoring in South Korea is a huge industry, so expats will have plenty of choices.
-Expats should research different options thoroughly before deciding on a tutor.
-Tutoring can be done one-on-one, through online classes and videos, or by attending a hagwon (private after school academy).
-Many schools will have a list of tutors or hagwons they can recommend.
+Tutoring in South Korea is big business, so expats will have plenty of choices.
+Research different options thoroughly before deciding on a tutor.
+Tutoring can be done one-on-one, through online classes and videos, or by attending a hagwon (private after-school academy).
+You can find tutors through online platforms like MyPrivateTutor and AmazingTalker, word-of-mouth recommendations from other parents, or by checking with your child’s school for suggestions.

 Further reading